-Trip Departure Point: Prince Rupert, British Columbia, Canada
+Trip Departure/Conclusion Point: Prince Rupert, British Columbia, Canada

 This is a unique, one-of-a-kind trip that is only offered by Canadian Wildlife Photography Tours aboard the AfterGlow (the boat that I will also be aboard this year for my trip to the Great Bear Rainforest in September in search of spirit bears).
 In 2012 we saw more than 20 different grizzly bears in a wide variety of habitats and we also had three wonderful wolf sightings, while 2013 saw us photographing 17 different grizzlies and 3 black bears.
 2014 was another banner year as we photographed 18 different grizzly bears, 2 wolves, 1 mink, 3 humpback whales, and a group of sea lions!
 And 2015 didn’t let us down, either, as we saw 21 different grizzlies, including Frank the Tank, and had 2 different wolf sightings.
 2016 had us photographing 22 different grizzlies and we had two more great wolf encounters.
 In 2017, we saw 15 different grizzlies and had a whopping five wolf encounters!
-And finally, in 2018, my first year offering two different trips, we had four huge male grizzlies present for most of the eleven days, along with 15 other bears.
+In 2018, my first year offering two different trips, we had four huge male grizzlies present for most of the eleven days, along with 15 other bears.
+And finally, when we were able to return the Khutzeymateen post-covid in 2022, we had 19 different grizzlies and had four wonderful wolf encounters, two on each trip!

 The longer trip includes three days along the coast from Prince Rupert into Khutzeymateen Inlet, exploring and searching for wildlife along the way.
 We will explore old-growth forests, inlets, bays, rivers, and estuaries in search of bears and wolves.
 We may also find orcas, humpback whales, pacific white-sided dolphins, river otters, swans, and mink along our journey north.